Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/TAB.md

 ### Manual

+Even manually, the process is still pretty simple to follow:

-Download the plugin from [Modrinth](https://modrinth.com/plugin/tab-was-taken).
+1. **Download:** Download the plugin from [Modrinth](https://modrinth.com/plugin/tab-was-taken).
 Here you'll be prompted by the website to select the Version and Server Type, select the appropriate settings for your server.
-Once downloaded, drag the `.jar` file from your file explorer to your `plugins` folder in the `"File Manager"`.
-Restart your server to generate the config files.
+2. **Upload:** Once downloaded, drag the `.jar` file from your file explorer to your `plugins` folder in the `"File Manager"`.
+3. **Restart** Restart your server to generate the config files.

 You can also read our [Plugin Installaion Doc](https://docs.bloom.host/installing-plugins) for additional information on the process.